jekyll-store/csv_to_products/README.md

 Each product must have a unique name and a numeric price.

-## Collection
+## Array

-Any field name of the form `collection[Member]` with be treated as a collection.
+Any field name of the form `array[Member]` with be treated as a array.
 For example a csv with fields like this,

 | available_sizes[Small] | available_sizes[Medium] | available_sizes[Large] |
 | ---------------------- | ----------------------- | ---------------------- |